-At lunch last week, my oldest friend (since 5th grade) who is also a fellow CPA made a great observation.
-If you run your business as an S corporation and haven’t been taking the home office deduction, you want to rethink that approach.
+My oldest friend (since 5th grade) is also a CPA.
+At lunch last week, he made a great observation.
+If you run your business as an S corporation and haven’t been taking the home office deduction?
+Yeah, you want to rethink that approach.

-More specifically, if you think you can qualify for the home office deduction with your S corporation, starting in 2018, you probably ought to take the deduction.
-Let me therefore go over the details.
+More specifically, if you qualify for the home office deduction, you ought to take the deduction.
+But let’s go over the mechanics.
+This gets a little bit complicated.
+(Sorry.)

 The Usual Rules for Home Office Deduction